 Commodification of land and labor, and the creation of artificial markets for land, labor, and capital.
 Labor can simply be purchased from the market, used and disposed of, with no requisite ownership or further obligation.

 Let's now turn the mic over to degrowth economist Jason Hickel, who was asked this same question.
-Hickel notes the same thing I did—people tend to conflate capitalism with commerce, and therefore, they assume that capitalism has been around since the dawn of time—it's simply basic human nature.
+Hickel notes the same thing I did—people tend to conflate capitalism with markets and commerce, and therefore they assume that capitalism has always been around since the dawn of time—it's simply basic human nature.

 [13:40] “What's interesting to me is that when I engage in public conversations about these issues, it becomes clear that people's assumption about capitalism is that basically it's a system of markets and trade.
 And this is, of course, why it seems so natural and obvious.
 Why could you ever disagree with capitalism—it's just what humans obviously do.”